 His hands clenched as he unfolded his arms.
 His antipathy was perfect, complete.
 "Does it matter?"

 "Yeah . . .
 Because you didn't let him die," she replied.
-And the returning silence from this boy said it all.
-Truly realizing the significance of his actions regarding Lee, she could not hold back a fleeting smile of satisfaction.
+The returning silence from this boy said it all—and as she truly realized the significance of his actions regarding Lee, she couldn't hold back a fleeting smile of satisfaction.

-The ferocity in his responding glare told her that she had just made a mistake.
+The ferocity in his responding glare told her she'd just made a mistake.

-However, no matter their past or whatever his mindset could be, he couldn't kill her.
+But no matter their past or whatever his mindset could be, he couldn't kill her.
 Sand and Leaf were allies again.
 Attacking her would destroy the truce, and he had to know it as well as she did.
-And it was because of this that she gave her spite free reign, allowed herself to step forward.
-This was the one that had mercilessly caused Lee so much pain, who had almost killed her Sasuke . . .
+This certainty allowed her to give her spite free rein, encouraged her to step forward.
+The person in front of her had mercilessly caused Lee so much pain, had almost killed her Sasuke . . .
 But he couldn't harm her.

-But if the way his weight and expression shifted were any indications, he was suddenly as wary of her as though she'd also become one of his more trying opponents.
+But if the way his weight and expression shifted were any indications he was suddenly wary of her, as though she'd also become one of his more trying opponents.

 From him, that might be something of a compliment.
 And though her stomach clenched unpleasantly at her emerging plan, it wouldn't do for the Fifth Hokage's new apprentice to leave a potential advantage unexplored.
-Her steady progression towards him brought his head up, brought a low hiss.
-"What are you—"
+Her steady progression towards him brought his head up, drew a question out of him with a low hiss: "What are you—"

 "I don't want your thanks."

 Barely thirteen years old and already one of the most monstrous killers she'd ever heard of.
 But he couldn't kill her.